enkidevs/curriculum/blockchain/fundamentals/solidity/ether-heists-caused-by-bugs.md

 That is how theDAO was supposed to function: a fully decentralized crowdfunding platform.
 The project was such a success that it managed to gather around 15% of all ether available at that date. ($150 mil at an average market cap of $940 mil in May 2016).
 But everything went down when an exploit that would withdraw the someone's invested ether before updating the total balance was discovered.

 In total, $70 millions worth of ether were stolen.
 Faced with a tough situation, Ethereum Foundation decided to hard-fork such that all funds could be returned.
-But a part of the minority strongly belived that the blockchain should be immutable.
+But a part of the minority strongly believed that the blockchain should be immutable.
 As such, they decided not to upgrade and continue building on the old chain under the name of *Ethereum Classic*.

 ---
 ## Practice